-- A. Obey the bus driver. - B. Do not disturb the bus driver while he/she is driving. - C. Boys and girls will be seated separately. - D. Stay in seat and do not change seats unless so directed by the driver and then only if the bus is stopped. - E. Sit down while the bus is in motion. - F. Keep voices low.
-Avoid shouting or whistling. - G. No bullying, "rough housing", pushing, fighting, throwing things, or profane or abusive language. - H. Do not open or close windows of the bus without the driver's permission. - I. Keep all body parts inside the bus. - J. Keep the bus clean, sanitary, and orderly.
+- Obev the bus driver. - В. Do not disturb the bus driver while he/she is driving. - C. Boys and girls will be seated separately. - D. Stay in seat and do not change seats unless so directed by the driver - and then only if the bus is stopped. - E. Sit down while the bus is in motion. - F. Keep voices low.
+Avoid shouting or whistling. - G. No bullying, "rough housing", pushing, fighting, throwing things, or profane or abusive language. - Н. Do not open or close windows of the bus without the driver's permission. - I. Keep all body parts inside the bus. - J. Keep the bus clean, sanitary, and orderly.
 Never tamper with the bus or any of its equipment.
-Willful damage or destruction of any part of the bus is prohibited and any such damage must be paid for by the student or parent. - K. A student shall not operate the door nor stand in the driver's compartment.
+Willful damage or destruction of any part of the bus is prohibited and any such damage must be paid for by the student or parent. - K. A student shall not operate the door nor stand in the driver's compartment. - Always be respectful of the driver and other students on the bus.
+L.